Table of Contents

 The saying “jack of all trades, master of none” applies here.
 Bankruptcy is a very specific specialty.
 There are lots of nuances, and twists and turns.
 You don’t want a part-timer here.
 Expect someone who makes their living in this, who is immersed in it.

-You should expect the “best bankruptcy attorney” to at least focus on bankruptcy, and not only when the economy tanks.
+You should expect the “best bankruptcy attorney” to at least focus on, you know, bankruptcy.
+And not just when the economy tanks or inflation and interest rates are high.

 Their Clients Say So